-Using records of credit card transactions at restaurants in Tokyo from April 2018 to December 2020, we examine the impact of the point reward program for cashless payments.
+Using records of credit card transactions at restaurants in Tokyo from April 2018 to December 2020, we examine the impacts of the point reward program and the COVID-19 pandemic on consumers' payment behavior.

-As mentioned earlier, the impact of the program can be decomposed into two parts: the extensive margin (the increase in consumers using cashless payment methods) and the intensive margin (the increase in the frequency and/or amount of cashless payments).
-The purpose of Japan's program was to increase both.
+The impacts of these events can be decomposed into two parts: the extensive margin and the intensive margin.
+Specifically, the extensive margin refers to the increase in the number of consumers newly using cashless payment means, while the intensive margin refers to the increase in the frequency and/or amount of cashless payments by those already using such means.
 In practical terms, the implications are as follows.
 Given that in 2018 there were already 280 million credit cards-or 2.3 cards per capita-in circulation in Japan, most consumers already had a credit card before the program started.
 This means that the extensive margin can be regarded as the increase in the number of consumers using new cashless payment methods, such as payment by QR code, while the intensive margin can be regarded as the increase in the frequency and amount of payments by existing cashless payment methods (i.e., credit cards).

-Our focus is on the impact of the point reward program on credit card usage, i.e., the intensive margin.
+Our focus is on the impact of exogenous events promoting credit card usage, i.e., the intensive margin.
 More specifically, an increase in the intensive margin means that consumers who already have credit cards use them at more payment opportunities.
 For example, consumers that used to pay at restaurants in cash choose to pay by credit card instead.
 In this case, the adoption process of credit card payments can be described as follows.
 Suppose that the set of customers of a particular restaurant is fixed.
-In the beginning, all customers choose to pay by cash; however, they gradually switch to paying by credit card over time.
+In the beginning, all customers choose to pay by cash; however, they gradually switch to paying by credit card over time.7